-The next EDGE summer program will be held June 2-27, 2014 at Harvey Mudd College in Claremont, CA; Dr. Talithia Williams is the local director.
-A $3,000 stipend plus travel, room and board will be awarded to participants.
-The application deadline for the program is Monday, March 3, 2014.
-Participants to the program will be announced in mid-April.
+The most recent EDGE summer program was held June 2-27, 2014 at Harvey Mudd College in Claremont, CA; Dr. Talithia Williams was the local director.
+A $3,000 stipend plus travel, room and board was awarded to participants.

 Unwavering Commitment to Diversity